Summary of programme delivery

 On the last day, each participant has a robust reflective session with their facilitator – looking at their progress in each of the areas of the Skills Star (below).
 Upon successful completion of the course, participants are presented with a certificate.

-A ten minute video submission for each participant is submitted to Parelli USA for external assessment.
-Successful assessment results in participants receiving a Parelli Level 1 certificate and a brief report on their display of horsemanship.
+A ten minute video submission for each participant is assessed by an independent facilitator.
+Participants receive a scoresheet and a brief report on their display of horsemanship.
 Participants receive their own copy of the filmed submission, and most are proud to share this with their family.
-We organise award ceremonies wherever possible to celebrate success.

 The Highlight is a one day adaptation of the ReStart, in which a group of participants will get a taste of the skills above but will only have time to work in detail on one or two key areas.
 For less extreme or less entrenched behaviour, we are finding a single day can be enough to trigger the crucial shift.
 This day has also been reported as a way to dramatically improve the relationships between staff and service users, resulting in lower levels of conflict and improved engagement or progress with talk-based provision.